-A Fixed Income Fund's ability to receive payments of principal and interest and other amounts in connection with loan participations held by it will depend primarily on the financial condition of the borrower (and, in some cases, the lending institution from which it purchases the loan).
+A Fund's ability to receive payments of principal and interest and other amounts in connection with loan participations held by it will depend primarily on the financial condition of the borrower (and, in some cases, the lending institution from which it purchases the loan).
 The value of collateral, if any, securing a loan can decline, or may be insufficient to meet the borrower's obligations or may be difficult to liquidate.
-In addition, a Fixed Income Fund's access to collateral may be limited by bankruptcy or other insolvency laws.
-The failure by a Fixed Income Fund to receive scheduled interest or principal payments on a loan would adversely affect the income of the Fixed Income Fund and would likely reduce the value of its assets, which would be reflected in a reduction in the Fixed Income Fund's NAV.
-Loans that are fully secured offer a Fixed Income Fund more protection than an unsecured loan in the event of non-payment of scheduled interest or principal.
+In addition, a Fund's access to collateral may be limited by bankruptcy or other insolvency laws.
+The failure by a Fund to receive scheduled interest or principal payments on a loan would adversely affect the income of a Fund and would likely reduce the value of its assets, which would be reflected in a reduction in a Fund's NAV.
+Loans that are fully secured offer a Fund more protection than an unsecured loan in the event of non-payment of scheduled interest or principal.
 However, there is no assurance that the liquidation of collateral from a secured loan would satisfy the corporate borrower's obligation, or that the collateral can be liquidated.
 Indebtedness of companies whose creditworthiness is poor involves substantially greater risks and may be highly speculative.
-Some companies may never pay off their indebtedness or may pay only a small fraction of the amount owed.
-Consequently, when investing in indebtedness of companies with poor credit, a Fixed Income Fund bears a substantial risk of losing the entire amount invested.
+Some companies may never pay off their indebtedness of companies with poor credit, a Fund bears a substantial risk of losing the entire amount invested.

 Banks and other lending institutions generally perform a credit analysis of the borrower before originating a loan or participating in a lending syndicate.
-In selecting the loans in which a Fixed Income Fund will invest, however, the Adviser will not rely solely on that credit analysis but will perform its own investment analysis of the borrowers.
+In selecting the loans in which a Fund will invest, however, the Adviser will not rely solely on that credit analysis but will perform its own investment analysis of the borrowers.
 The Adviser's analysis may include consideration of the borrower's financial strength and managerial experience, debt coverage, additional borrowing requirements or debt maturity schedules, changing financial conditions, and responsiveness to changes in business conditions and interest rates.
-Because loans in which a Fixed Income Fund may invest may not be rated by independent credit rating agencies, a decision by a Fixed Income Fund to invest in a particular loan may depend heavily on the Adviser's or the original lending institution's credit analysis of the borrower.
+Because loans in which a Fund may invest may not be rated by independent credit rating agencies, a decision by a Fund to invest in a particular loan may depend heavily on the Adviser's or the original lending institution's credit analysis of the borrower.

-Some of the loans in which a Fixed Income Fund may invest or to which the Fixed Income Fund may gain exposure through its investments in CDOs, CLOs or other types of structured securities may be covenant-lite loans, which contain fewer or less restrictive constraints on the borrower than certain other types of loans.
+Some of the loans in which a Fund may invest or to which a Fund may gain exposure through its investments in CDOs, CLOs or other types of structured securities may be covenant-lite loans, which contain fewer or less restrictive constraints on the borrower than certain other types of loans.
 Covenant-lite loans generally do not include terms which allow the lender to monitor the performance of the borrower and declare a default or force a borrower into bankruptcy restructuring if certain criteria are breached.
 Under such loans, lenders typically must rely on covenants that restrict a company from incurring additional debt or engaging in certain actions.
 Such covenants can only be breached by an affirmative action of the borrower, rather than by a deterioration in the borrower's financial condition.
-Accordingly, a Fixed Income Fund may have fewer rights against a borrower when it invests in or has exposure to such loans and, accordingly, may have a greater risk of loss on such investments as compared to investments in or exposure to loans with additional or more conventional covenants.
+Accordingly, a Fund may have fewer rights against a borrower when it invests in or has exposure to such loans and, accordingly, may have a greater risk of loss on such investments as compared to investments in or exposure to loans with additional or more conventional covenants.